 Brands are already responding to this demographic shift.
 One of which is Maxim’s Group, who is actively reevaluating how it engages with the elderly market.

-Una Lau, Head of Corporate Communications & Public Relations at the Hong Kong-based food and beverage company, put it succinctly: “Just as Gen Z represents future growth potential, the elderly represent a crucial market that necessitates innovative, tailored business strategies.”
+Una Lau, Head of Corporate Communications & Public Relations at the Hong Kong-based food and beverage company, puts it succinctly: “Just as Gen Z represents future growth potential, the elderly represent a crucial market that necessitates innovative, tailored business strategies.”

 With an emphasis on improving the elderly’s quality of life rather than merely extending it, Maxim’s has rolled out projects to foster silver productivity and consumption.
 This includes the active employment of those above the age of 60, a range of dining discounts offered to senior citizens, as well as campaigns to drive age-friendly culinary experiences.